 Playlist Takeover And Interrupt To Override Schedule Content

-Supresing regularly scheduled content for special events
+Suppressing regularly scheduled content for special events

 Written By Ed Kinne

-Last updated 5 months ago
+Last updated 4 days ago

 While Korbyt allows for content programming to be heavily automated, there may be times in your signage system that you wish to override that normal content, suppressing it, so that only special messaging plays.

-Perhaps there is a VIP visitor or a special event at 1 location and you wish to stop the normal business-as-usual content so that specific messages for the event are the only ones seen.
+Perhaps there is a VIP visitor or a special event at 1 location, and you wish to stop the normal business-as-usual content so that specific messages for the event are the only ones seen.

 This article reviews the steps to set up a Screen Takeover in Korbyt so that the limited content can play without removing content that is normally automated to the screen, so that after the special messaging is no longer needed, the system returns to its normal programming.